-During the year ended September 30, 2017, on March 7, 2017, the Company announced that it closed the first tranche of its non-brokered private placement to raise aggregate maximum gross proceeds of \$1.5 million by issuing 20,000,000 units at \$0.075 per unit.
+On March 7, 2017, the Company announced that it closed the first tranche of its non-brokered private placement to raise aggregate maximum gross proceeds of \$1.5 million by issuing 20,000,000 units at \$0.075 per unit.
 The financing was subsequently increased to \$2.5M.
 Each unit consisted of one common share and one common share purchase warrant.
 Each warrant entitles its holder to purchase one additional common share of Focus at an exercise price of \$0.10 for a period of 48 months.
 The Company raised gross proceeds of \$937,015 by issuing an aggregate of 12,493,536 units.
 The net proceeds from the sale of the units will be added to Focus' working capital.